-Library resources and use has become part of a course (ASST 201 Intro to Higher Education) to assist students in their successful transition to University.
-The sessions are dedicated to the research process, searching skills, catalog and databases use.
+Library resources and use became part of a one-credit course (ASST 209 Library & Research) to assist students in their successful transition to university.
+The sessions were dedicated to the research process, searching skills, catalog, internet and databases use.
+Plagiarism and APA citation style were tackled.